What is a Signature Block? How Electronic Signatures Work

 What s signature block typically contains varies.
 In order of importance, it will generally include:

-• Your contact information: Such as your email address, phone number, website, and social media profiles (optional).
+- Your contact information: Your email address, phone number, website, and social media profiles (optional) are all examples.

 What are the benefits of the signature block?